-To export the data to a .csv file, select $\checkmark$ .
+To export the data to a .csv file, select \checkmark .
 The data for the columns that appear in the table are exported into a .csv file.
 If the data contains unicode characters, to access the data in a Microsoft Excel worksheet:

-a.
-Access a blank worksheet.
+- a.
+Access a blank worksheet. - b.

-- b.
 Go to Data > From text/CSV, and select the .csv file. - c.
 Select the file origin: 65001:Unicode (UTF-8). - d.
-Load the data.
+Load the data. - This process is a requirement for Microsoft Excel.